-Gadsden City School System has eight elementary schools and (6) of these schools are School-wide Title I K-5 schools, there are three middle schools in the district and (2) of these schools are School-wide Title I 6-8 schools.
-These eight Title I School-wide schools provide school-wide programs to assist low-achieving students in achieving the States' Challenging standards.
+Gadsden City School System has eight elementary schools and (6) of these schools are School-wide Title I K-5 schools, there are three middle schools in the district all of these schools are School-wide Title I 6-8 schools.
+There is one (1) high school that is a School-wide Title I 9-12 school These ten(10) Title I School-wide schools provide school-wide programs to assist low-achieving students in achieving the States' Challenging standards.
 Each school develops a Continuous Improvement Plan (CIP) and services are provided as indicated in the plan.
 These plans were developed according to the ten components of the school-wide program as outlined in Section 1114(b).
 The plans are revised, annually to respond to the data from the previous year and more frequently if needed.
 All instruction is aligned with the Alabama Courses of Study and the Alabama College and Career Ready Standards.
 The school-wide Title I Program focuses on reading and math, providing support for those students in need of academic support to ensure that all students graduate college and career ready.
 At the elementary level, students not achieving on grade level automatically receive additional help from the classroom teacher through additional resources.
 Many resources are used for teaching and re-teaching.
 A continuous review of student data empowers teachers to focus on individual student needs.